MasseyHacks/masseyhacks-tutorials/intro-to-android/README.md

 Instructions for configuring your device can be found [here](#Enabling ADB on Android 5.0 Based Devices).

-## More Awesome Things for our App
+# A More Useful App

+Now that we've covered the basics of the Android API

 ## Other Important Things